vkacherov/azure-app-service-workshop/lab4/README.md

 You should immediately start seeing the telemetry annotations in your code (more details below).

 ## View the code telemetry using CodeLens
+Once the AI SDK is installed and bootstrapped navigate to your controller (index.js in our case) and notice the AI CodeLens annotations above each route.
+The telemetry will show some quick statistics about the number of requests, failures and response time.
+Click on the annotation to get additional details.
 ![AI CodeLens](/images/lab4-ai-telemetry-ide.png)

 ## View the code telemetry in the AI portal
+You can also go a level deeper by viewing the AI telemety in the Azure portal (click on the App Insights icon in the IDE).

 ![AI Portal](/images/lab4-ai-telemetry-portal.png)